nyx-project/vyhub-documentation/docs/quickstart.md

 1. Create your account on [vyhub.net](https://vyhub.net).
 2. Go to the [Dashboard](https://vyhub.net/dashboard) and click `Create Instance`.

-During Beta, you will need a gift code to get an instance.
-Contact us to get one!

 3. Fill out the required details.
 See [instance guide](central/instance.md) for more information.
 4. Click `Submit`.